EFTEC/CacheOne/README.md

 ## Creating a new instance of CacheOne

-Creates a new connection using redis
+Creates a new connection using Redis (Redis is an on memory cache library)

 ```php
 use eftec\CacheOne;